-Until the 2023 event is finalised, we’ll go by how the 2022 event was run as it’s unlikely to vary much from the proven format that was run this year.
+The 2023 event details are still to be finalised, so we’ll go by how the 2022 event was run as it’s unlikely to vary much from the proven format that was run then.

 The cost for each Team in 2022 was $2640 which meant that the cost for each driver in a 4 car team was $660, a 5 car team was $528 and a 6 car team was $440.
 2023 costs should be around this mark, maybe a little more.

 In a 4 car team, each car should run around 40 laps (157 kilometers) over 3 sessions in Saturday practice, and around 38 laps (149 kilometers) in competition on Sunday.
 That’s around 78 laps (306 kilometers) over the weekend – you won’t get anywhere near that value in any other track event.

 We have found that 4 car teams are the optimal, however, 5 and 6 car teams can lower the cost for the drivers, but also reduce the amount of track time accordingly.

 The first thing we need to do is to determine how many Teams our Club will need to support in the 2023 event.

 If you are interested in entering your car next year, please complete the Expression of Interest below.